Platinum and Diamond Members can now view a full video guide of this method here.

-Smarkets have recently added an exciting new feature to their repertoire – the ability to lay our own tailor-made accumulators (or ‘multiples’ as they insist on calling it) –all at once as one single bet.
+Smarkets added an exciting new feature to their repertoire – the ability to lay our own tailor-made accumulators (or ‘multiples’ as they insist on calling it) –all at once as one single bet.

 If you’re still quite new to Matched Betting and not sure what an accumulator is yet, we’d recommend that you refer to our training guide ‘Understanding Accumulators’ first, before continuing with this article.